- Kitchen & Home

 Throw a (dinner) party in a phone box

 Just because you’re confined to a miniscule kitchen doesn’t mean you can’t have friends round for dinner.
 There used to be a saying reserved for the coolest movers and shakers: ‘they can throw a party in a phone box’.
 Take inspiration with our tips for dining in dinky kitchens…

 - Drop-down kitchen table that attaches to the wall and can be folded flat against it when not in use

 - Slim dishwasher that's 15cm narrower than a full-size model but can still do 10 place settings in a single load.
-Try this Hotpoint
+Try the stainless steel Kenwood Slimline Dishwasher

-Once your small kitchen is, why not add a few classy touches.
-Check out our 10 tips to make a tiny kitchen look stylish
+Once you have your kitchen sorted to accommodate guests, why not add a few classy touches?
+10 ways to make a tiny kitchen look stylish